Mario Paint: In video games

+A remixed Mario Paint soundtrack medley can be played as background music in the Miiverse stage in Super Smash Bros. for Wii U (2014).
+Mario Paint is also represented in Super Smash Bros.
+Ultimate (2018) for the Nintendo Switch through an Assist Trophy called "Flies & Hand", where the flyswatter from Gnat Attack attempts to hit both insects and opposing players.

-In film
+In animation

 The first episode of Homestar Runner in 1996 was animated using Mario Paint.
-A primitive introduction video made with Mario Paint can be found in the museum of the site.
+A primitive introduction video made with Mario Paint can be found in the museum section of the site.
 A later short in the series, "Strong Bad is a Bad Guy", was made using Mario Paint.